microsoft/PowerPlatformConnectors/certified-connectors/Zoho Mail/readme.md

 ### New Mail Notification

-New mail notification based on criteria
+Receive a new email notification based on specified criteria.

 ### Known Issues and Limitations

 * The total email size, including the email headers, body content, inline images, and attachments should not exceed the plan limit.
 * Zoho Mail cannot be used for sending out bulk emails and other emails that violates Zoho Mail usage policy.
-Click [here](https://www.zoho.com/mail/help/usage-policy.html)
+Click [here](https://www.zoho.com/mail/help/usage-policy.html) for more details.

 ## FAQ